Use Lucent Sky AVM with Azure Pipelines

 git checkout -b scan-$(ScanId)

-3. Insert the following code to the .yaml file, which generates and downloads the remediated source code when at least one vulnerability with a priority score of 2 or higher was found.
+3. Insert the following code to the .yml file, which generates and downloads the remediated source code when at least one vulnerability with a priority score of 2 or higher was found.

 - task: PowerShell@2